-The sampling before iterative optimization can be improved by error diffusion similar to the one used in [19].
-We diffuse sampling errors from one face to its neighbors, keeping average number of samples almost identical in local regions.
+Sampling before iterative optimization can be improved by error diffusion similar to the method used in [19].
+We diffuse sampling errors from one face to its neighbors, keeping the average number of samples almost identical in local regions.
 In this way, the initial guess would be a better one for isotropic remeshing.
 The surface area used for estimating the budget of samples should be computed in \mathbb{R}^6 .

-Geodesic distances are critical for achieving high quality results.
-However, even with an efficient estimation method, they are more expensive to compute, and we suggest to compute geodesic distances only when necessary, i.e., near sharp features.
-We can use a very rough dihedral based detector for this purpose, and then grow detected regions, to include almost all the regions when geodesic distances are crucial.
-For every vertex in such regions, geodesic information in its local neighborhood could be pre-computed and stored in window structures [37] on a per edge base.
-These data need to be computed only once, and are applicable in each iteration.
+Geodesic distances are critical for achieving high-quality results.
+However, even with an efficient estimation method, they are more expensive to compute and we suggest computing geodesic distances only when necessary, i.e., near sharp features.
+We can use a very rough dihedral based detector for this purpose and then grow detected regions to include almost all the regions when geodesic distances are crucial.
+For every vertex in such regions, geodesic information in its local neighborhood could be precomputed and stored in window structures [37] on a per edge base.
+These data need to be computed only once and are applicable in each iteration.

 The relatively expensive projection in \mathbb{R}^6 can also be reduced in later iterations, when most sampling points will not move much, by checking if the last projected face is still applicable in the new iteration.
-This check is inexpensive, and can greatly reduce the number of required ANN queries.
+This check is inexpensive and can greatly reduce the number of required ANN queries.

-The remeshing time for all the models in this paper are no more than a few minutes.
-The most complicated example, remeshing Lucy model from about 800K triangles to about 200K triangles shown in Fig. 10(left) took 7 minutes on a Pentium IV 2.4GHz computer.
+The remeshing times for all the models in this paper are no more than a few minutes.
+The most complicated example, remeshing a Lucy model from about 800 K triangles to about 200 K triangles, shown in Fig. 10 (left), took seven minutes on a Pentium IV 2.4 GHz computer.

 Fig. 10 gives two examples of automatic feature classification.
 The weight w used for remeshing is between 0.07 and 0.05, respectively.
-Features are extracted and classified into ridges (orange), valleys (blue) and prongs (pink).
-See also Fig. 1.
-The feature extraction and classification took about 5 seconds for the Max Planck head model shown in Fig. 8 and one minute for more complicated examples like the Lucy model.
+Features are extracted and classified into ridges (orange), valleys (blue), and prongs (pink).
+(See also Fig. 1.)
+The feature extraction and classification took about five seconds for the Max Planck head model shown in Fig. 8 and one minute for more complicated examples, like the Lucy model.

 Fig. 11 presents results of automatic dilation and erosion of prongs on the dragon head model.
-The features shown in this figure follows color-coding used in other figures.
-They are detected and classified automatically, and then used for corresponding modification.
+The features shown in this figure follow color-coding used in other figures.
+They are detected and classified automatically and then used for corresponding modification.
 Fig. 12 shows an example of ridge sharpening.
-All the ridges in the Happy Buddha model are sharpened.
-Two closeups of the original model and the sharpened results are on the left and right of the figure.
-The modification of prongs took 1 second and sharpening all the ridges took about 3 seconds.
+All the ridges in the happy Buddha model are sharpened.
+Two close-ups of the original model and the sharpened results are on the left and right of the figure.
+The modification of prongs took one second and sharpening all the ridges took about three seconds.